 Or you do not know where this country is?

 Well yes, Nepal is all that but not that and we propose today to discover or rediscover this beautiful country by combining many of these facts.
 Tourism in Nepal is very marked by trekking, offered by the mountain ranges that border the country, Annapurna's, Himalayas ...
 But contrary to popular belief this is not only for experienced hikers.
-Indeed, there are circuits of hikes accessible to all, of variable durations, with more or less difficulties and rise in altitude.
+Indeed, there are circuits of hikes accessible to all, of variable durations, with more or fewer difficulties and rise in altitude.
 And to complete your experience, what's better than practicing yoga during your trek?
 There too without the need to be a confirmed yogi.
 Interested?
 To convince yourself, let us guide you to one of the most beautiful combinations of yoga and hiking offered by Rugged Trails Nepal, to Everest via Gokyo and its lakes.

 We had asked a few questions about them and about Nepal, here we go what they say!